-You can find detailed sewing instructions for T-shirt COMFY in this article:
+You can find detailed sewing instructions for the T-shirt COMFY in this article:

 An extensive article with many other tips regarding sewing clothes with raglan sleeves can be found here:

-The pattern works best with thinner knits (flexible materials) such as:
+The pattern works best with thinner knits (stretchy materials) such as:

 - Cotton knits

-It is also possible to use a thinner uncombed tracksuit fabric with elastane (like I did): Laid-in knit with flowers – 220g/m2
+It is also possible to use a thinner uncombed laid-in knit with elastane (like I did):

-I’ve made a great comfortable T-shirt for the winter from this fabric.
+I made a comfortable winter T-shirt from this fabric.
 It’s a bit loose, so I can wear a tank top underneath it and it doesn’t get too tight.

 (you will receive all of them after purchase)